AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 >
 >You can mark attendance for up to 10,000 users in bulk using CSV.

-Errors may occur during this process if:
+### Common CSV upload errors

-* The user's email in the CSV is not in the Adobe Learning Manager user directory.
+* The learner's email in the CSV does not exist Adobe Learning Manager user directory.
-* The CSV file format is incorrect.
+* The file format is incorrect.
-* The CSV contains extra columns or invalid data.
+* The file contains extra columns or invalid data.

 ![](assets/error-bulk.png)
 _Error notification_